Cone Calculator

 2. Enter the height of the cone (perpendicular distance from base to apex).

-3. Click Calculate Volume to see the result.
+3. Click Calculate to see the volume, surface area, and slant height.

 Frequently Asked Questions